japf/phrase-app-win-client/README.md

 # phrase-app-win-client

-A Windows client for PhraseApp
+A .Net WPF Windows client for [PhraseApp](https://phraseapp.com/).

+Get the auth token of your project for login from [PhraseApp project management](https://phraseapp.com/projects) page.